Effective therapy – Treatment for Depersonalisation, Derealization and dissociation

 Do you want a cure for your depersonalization?

 The nature of the therapy

 Therapy is happens in an ACT-therapy framework.
 I'm not primarily focused on analyzing but instead on accepting, processing and removing.
 That means we don't spend a lot of time talking.
-We will use parts of trauma-therapy, supplemented with techniques that will make you self-reliant and independent, like EFT.
-The therapy focuses on working systematically with a roadmap, and making sure you feel the changes.
+We will use parts of ACT, like defusion exercises to remove dysfunctional convictions and anxieties, use exercises from trauma-therapy for trauma, foundational information about how depersonalization can be cured, techniques that will make you self-reliant and independent, often from ACT, sometimes from EFT.
+The therapy focuses on working systematically with a roadmap, and making sure you feel the changes, and making sure that improvements are permanent.
 We will use different homework exercises per phase.